DocumentationDeployment

 Vercel, etc. Railway, Render, etc.

-1. Syncs scheduled jobs — Registers cron schedules from your job definitions
+1. Syncs scheduled jobs — Registers cron schedules from job definitions

-2. Starts processing — Begins polling for and executing jobs
+2. Begins processing — Polls for and executes jobs

 Running Migrations